terrymun/Fluidbox/README.md

 - [@hybernaut](https://github.com/hybernaut) for refactoring the code and reorganizing functions
 - [@maxee](https://github.com/maxee) for implementation of a new feature that enables differential image ratios between thumbnails and linked image
+- [@benwhilhelm](https://github.com/benwilhelm) for suggesting the immedate open option in Fluidbox.
+Ben has author a PR, but I have found some issues that I cannot resolve.
+However, I have adopted his idea and simplified the implementation in **v1.4.3**.
+- [@jaechick](https://github.com/jaechick) for creating the LESS file for Fluidbox stylesheet.

 In addition, a shoutout to: